 Kaity loves fashion.
 She enjoys staying up-to-date on the latest styles and trends.
 She also loves marketing.
 So she decided to combine those interests and do a collection of blog posts where she reviewed some of her favorite fashion and health products.
 One of her goals was to practice her ability to serve clients by getting other people excited about their products.

 This post about Nike was a solid start in that direction.
 She detailed her personal experience with the shoe, shared images of different styles, offered pros and cons for each type, and even provided a link for all the products she referenced.

 Hope Szymanski employs a similar approach in her book review of How I Raised Myself From Failure to Success in Selling.

-In both of these examples, Jorgen and Derek simply take their own interests and share resources related to them in an organized manner.
+In this example, Jorgen simply takes his own interests and shares resources related to them in an organized manner.

 Creating value is mostly about your mindset